-The pass mark for a module is ≥50%.
-No compensation is permitted between modules.
+The pass mark for a module is \geq 50%.
+No compensation is permitted between mandatory modules.
+However, it may be possible for the student to pay to do an additional non-mandatory module to gain sufficient credit for the MSc.